nidafareed/getting-started-k8s/readme.md

 # Readme
+this is a new line added by nida
 Node.js web app for use in Pluralsight [Getting Started with Kubernetes](https://app.pluralsight.com/library/courses/getting-started-kubernetes/table-of-contents) video course.

 Packages and dependencies will be upadted annually.
 May contain vulnerable code, **use at own risk**.